amzamora/amzamora.github.io/index.markdown

 Currently working on a programming language, learning how to draw and learning how to blog.

-Don't have a lot of things to show-off, but getting there.
+Don't have a lot of things to show-off yet, but getting there.